AhmedHll/Bixa-chat-AI/README.md

 # Bixa-chat-AI

-Bixa is an AI Chat built with OpenAI API model "text-davinci-003"
+Bixa is an AI Chat built with OpenAI API model "text-davinci-003", You need to generate your own api key from OpenAI

 # Setup Instructions for Server Project
 This project is built with the following tools and libraries: